Gujo Odori: How to Join Japan’s 30-Night Bon Dance Festival

 If you want a head start, the Hakurankan museum in town runs short daily dance demonstrations/lessons (needs verification: current times and admission — previously listed as several 15-minute sessions daily, around ¥520 for adults).

 Each night, festival judges quietly award dance certificates (menkyojo) to a handful of dancers with exceptional technique.
 You almost certainly won’t get one on your first night — but it’s a nice thing to know is happening around you.
+On opening night specifically, I didn’t see anyone actually receive one in public — this may be more of an Obon/tetsuya-nights thing, or just something that happens quietly rather than as a visible ceremony; treat the “watch for it” framing here as unconfirmed rather than something you’re likely to witness.

 What to wear, and yukata rental